• Skip to main content

 • Press the crumbs into the bottom of a prepared 9" springform pan that has been sprayed with baking spray.

 • Bake the crust for 10 minutes.
-Remove and cool while you prepare the filling.
+Remove and cool while preparing the filling.

 • In a large bowl with a hand mixer, or the bowl of a stand mixer with the paddle attachment, blend the cream cheese, sugar, milk and sour cream together until creamy.